telezhnaya/docs/docs/tokens/balances.md

 | block 32716253 | 77968865959341187332341390150 | 14871875685703104705137979278533 | 40986873900034981089977167653 | 9002215926314400176270075441492 | 3155843276329854023732859508045 | 0 |
 | diff | 2325209694822964669823310852 | 0 | 1407237838485562414272850190 | -571716466704600000000 | 3155647821138218410536743286795 | -3155647821138218410536743286795 |

-`astro-stakers.poolv1.near` decided to put the reward to liquid balance, so they invoked a command that "decreased" the stake to the amount of the reward.
+`astro-stakers.poolv1.near` decided to put the reward to liquid balance, so they invoked a command (e.g. `ping`).
 We can see that the stake does not change between the epochs.

 `d1.poolv1.near` decided to slightly decrease the stake size, so the reward and the part of the stake are on the liquid balance.